Audit and evaluation provide an opportunity for an overview of disability service providers, and identification of areas that require development.

 If a delay in conducting an audit is likely to prejudice the interests of any person, an audit may be carried out without any notice to the provider.

 Auditors and evaluators

 The Ministry contracts with independent and experienced auditors and evaluators for its audits and evaluations.

-The Audit and Compliance team within the Ministry conduct audits, and investigates fraud and risk in respect of payments made to the health sector through Sector Services.
+The Audit and Compliance team within the Ministry conduct audits, and investigates fraud and risk in respect of payments made to the health sector through Sector Operations.

 HealthCERT within the Ministry is responsible for ensuring hospitals, rest homes, residential disability care facilities and fertility providers provide safe and reasonable levels of service for consumers, as required under the Health and Disability Service (Safety) Act 2001.